1. Claim your NetID, Password, and 2FA

 Once you have established your Net ID, use it to log into Student Self-Service and verify your personal information, such as your contact information.
 Keeping this information up-to-date is extremely important and ensures proper delivery of important documents.

-5. Complete Coursera Linking and Onboarding Course
+5. Complete Coursera Linking

 The Graduate College at the University of Illinois Urbana Champaign is required to confirm all of your past higher education credentials.
 In the “Notice of Admissions” email, that was provided to you by the graduate college, you will see a list of Official Credentials you need to provide.